seamusbarnes/seamusbarnes.github.io/_posts/2025-01-10-anki-card-auto-generation.md

         f_out.write(line)
 ```

 This generates a `.txt` fle which can be imprted into Anki.
-It is important to correctly set the _Field separator_ option to _Tab_, and the _Note Type_ to _Cloze_ so Anki's import tool recognises how the the field should be generated from each line, and that the {{c1::WORD}} is regognised as a cloze deletion element.
+It is important to correctly set the _Field separator_ option to _Tab_, and the _Note Type_ to _Cloze_ so Anki's import tool recognises how the the field should be generated from each line, and that the {% raw %}{{c1::WORD}}{% endraw %} is regognised as a cloze deletion element.

 <div style="text-align: center;">
   <!-- <p style="margin: 0; text-align: center; font-weight: bold">